otrv4/otrv4/otrv4.md

 deriving new cryptographic keys from previous keys.
 New keys cannot be used to calculate the old keys.

-OTRv4 adds new 3072-bit (384-byte) DH keys, called the mix key pair, to the Double Ratchet algorithm.
-These keys are used to protect transcripts of data messages in a case where ECC is broken.
+OTRv4 adds 3072-bit (384-byte) DH keys, called the mix key pair, to the Double Ratchet algorithm.
+These keys are used to protect transcripts of data messages in case ECC is broken.
 During the DAKE, both parties agree upon the first set of DH keys.
 Then, during every third DH ratchet in the Double Ratchet, a new key is agreed upon.
 Between each DH mix key ratchet, both sides will conduct a symmetric mix key ratchet.